vmware-tanzu/velero/design/move-plugin-repos.md

 The documentation for how to fresh install the out-of-tree plugin with Velero v1.2 will be specified together with the documentation for the install changes on issue https://github.com/heptio/velero/issues/1740.

+For upgrades, we will provide a script that will:

-Going forward we will document how to change the tag on the Velero deployment yaml for both the main image and any of th three plugins installed.
+- change the tag on the Velero deployment yaml for both the main image and any of th three plugins installed.
+- rename existing aws, azure or gcp plugin names to have the `velero.io/` namespace preceding the name (ex: `velero.io/aws).

 Alternatively, we could add CLI `velero upgrade` command that would make these changes.
 Ex: `velero upgrade 1.3` would upgrade from `v1.2` to `v1.3`.